-What is spatial audio?
+What is Apple spatial audio?

 Being a form of 360-degree audio, spatial audio’s effect isn’t limited to a flat axis either.
 Like Dolby Atmos or DTS:X, spatial audio can add a sense of height, making TV and movie playback even more immersive.
 In fact, spatial audio piggybacks off Atmos, as content you can view was originally mastered for Dolby's platform.

 How do I use spatial audio?

-- iPad (6th Gen) or later
+- iPad (6th generation) and later

-- iPad mini (5th Gen)
+- iPad mini (5th generation) and later

 To turn spatial audio on or off for everything, open Settings and navigate to the Bluetooth menu.
 In the list of connected devices, tap the “i” icon next you’re your AirPods then select whether to turn spatial audio on or off.

 Also important to note is that media content must be available in the 5.1, 7.1 or Dolby Atmos surround sound formats for it to work with spatial audio.

 How does spatial audio work?

-Obviously, headphones don’t have a series of satellite speakers for “true” surround sound, and they can’t achieve a sense of height by bouncing sound off ceilings like Dolby Atmos does.
+Obviously, headphones don’t have a series of satellite speakers for “true” surround sound, and they can’t achieve a sense of height by bouncing sound off ceilings like Dolby Atmos can.
 So spatial audio’s surround sound effect needs to be purely digital.

 Here’s where it gets a little complicated.
 360-degree audio playback on headphones is achieved though Head Related Transfer Function (HRTF) filters, which digitally adjust how sounds are played so that they bounce into your ears in such a way that they appear to originate from a certain direction.
-It requires both ears for your brain to perceive the effect of sound originating from a three-dimensional space, even when it’s coming from a set of two drivers either side of your head.
+The tech requires both ears for your brain to perceive the effect of sound originating from a three-dimensional space, even when it’s coming from a set of two drivers either side of your head.